https://invisible-island.net/ncurses/man/

 Formatting Output

-developers should keep in mind these quirks of the interface:
+in mind some quirks of the interface.

 o Although tparm's actual parameters may be integers or strings, the